casey/just/README.md

 ### Multi-Line Constructs

-Recipes without an initial shebang are evaluated and run line-by-line, which means that multi-line constructs probably won’t do what you want.
+Recipes without an initial shebang are evaluated and run line-by-line, which means that multi-line constructs probably won't do what you want.

 For example, with the following justfile: